 - CS – Chip Select.
 Activated by the controller to initiate communication with a given peripheral.

-- COPI (controller out / peripheral in).
+- PICO (peripheral in/controller out).
 For devices that can be either a controller or a peripheral; the signal on which the device sends output when acting as the controller, and receives input when acting as the peripheral.

-- CIPO (controller in / peripheral out).
+- POCI (peripheral out/controller in).
 For devices that can be either a controller or a peripheral; the signal on which the device receives input when acting as the controller, and sends output when acting as the peripheral.

 - SDIO – Serial Data In/Out.
 A bi-directional serial signal.